mozilla/uniffi-rs/docs/manual/src/types/bytes.md

   buffer.
 - **Pass a writable buffer.** Each binding needs a mutable buffer type and rejects a read-only one.
+- **Aliasing is the caller's responsibility.** Rust borrows the buffer for the duration of the call, so the usual aliasing rules apply across the FFI:
+    - Don't pass the same buffer, or overlapping slices, into Rust from separate threads at the same time.
+    - Don't mutate or free the buffer from another thread while a Rust function is borrowing it.

 Each binding maps a mutable argument to a writable type: